smnorris/bcfishpass/docs/02_model_access.md

 The model represents streams potentially passable/accessible to fish based only on known barriers, modelled gradient barriers, the species theoretical swimming ability, and known fish observations.
 Fish inventories are incomplete, the modelled swimming ability of various species is an approximation, and the model does not account for partial barriers.

+Field testing / validation / ground truthing of this model and the assumptions that went into creating it have not been carried out.
+To date, peer review of the methodology has been limited.

-There are many limitations associated with the component layers that were used to create the model.
-These errors and omissions are carried into the model and potentially even compounded when combined with other inputs.
+There are also many limitations associated with the source inventories used to create the model.
+Source errors and omissions from model inputs are present in model outputs, and source errors may be compounded when combined with other inputs.

 ### FWA stream network